Adalab/modulo-2-evaluacion-final-yanirafr/README.md

 - Browse button connects with TVMaze API.
 - Result shows a card with show's name and image.
-- Shows with no image must have a placeholder image.
+- Shows with no image must have a placeholder.

 ### Favourites:

-- User can click a show to add it to the favourite list.
+- Users can click on a show card to add it to their favourite list.
-- When the show is in the favourite list background and font of the browsed card must change colors.
+- When shows are on favourite list, browsed show card background and font must change colors.
-- Favourites stay on the list when the user searchs for another show.
+- Favourites stay on the list when users browse another show.

 ### Local storage:

-- Favourites are stored in local storage so when the user refreshes they show on the list.
+- Favourites are stored in local storage.
+When the user refreshes the page they stay on the list.

 ### Bonus:

 1. Delete favourites:
-   - Add a remove button next to each favourite to remove it from the list.
+   - Add remove button next to each favourite to remove it from the list.
-   - Remove favourite when clicking it on the browsed shows list.
+   - Remove favourite when clicking it on their browsed shows card.
    - Button to remove all favourites on one click.
 2. Inprove CSS: add CSS styles.